alexandr7035/gitstat/README.md

 - Download APK from the [releases](https://github.com/alexandr7035/gitstat/releases) page and install it.
 - Go to [Personal access tokens](https://github.com/settings/tokens) section in your Github profile settings.
 - Create personal access token with ```read:user``` and ```repo``` access scopes. (**Note**: full ```repo``` scope is used only to have access to your private repos data.
 No malicious write operations are performed by the app).
-- Use your github login and obtained token as auth credetials in the application login form.
+- Use the obtained token as auth credetial in the application login form.

 More user-friendly auth method may be implemented later.
 Actually, authorization process in the app is ugly and **needs additional research and refactoring** from an architectural point of view.